hn11-44/AMD/README.md

 Files in the repository:

-AMD-Linked => Colab Notebook consisiting of all of the codes and minor explanations
+AMD-Linked => Colab Notebook consisting of all of the codes and minor explanations

-AMD_report => Report discussing methedology and discussing results and conclusion.
+AMD_report => Report discussing methodology and discussing results and conclusion.